Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/Setup.md

 title: Installation Guide For ADCME
 ---

-ADCME is tested and supported on Linux or MacOS system.
+ADCME is tested and supported on Linux and MacOS systems.
 The support for custom operators on Windows is not available yet.
 We have separate instructions for MacOS and Linux systems.

-If you only have a windows machine, you can use the Stanford [farmshare](https://srcc.stanford.edu/farmshare2) computing environment.
-SSH to `rice.stanford.edu` using your SUNetID.
+If you only have a Windows machine, you can use the Stanford [Farmshare](https://srcc.stanford.edu/farmshare2) computing environment. ssh to `rice.stanford.edu` using your SUNetID.

 # Install ADCME